pism/pism/doc/sphinx/technical/blatter-pattyn.rst

 .. note::

-   It may be interesting to see if varying the scaling of residual and Jacobian entries at Dirichlet nodes affects the condition number of the Jacobian matrix.
+   It may be interesting to see if varying the scaling of Jacobian entries at Dirichlet nodes affects the condition number of the Jacobian matrix.
 See the variable ``scaling`` in the code and set

    .. code-block:: bash